Skye-XD/desktop-icons-ng/FEATURES.md

 - [x] Allow changing the folder displayed in DING to any user folder, not just the $HOME/Desktop.
 Track changes to user.dirs-dirs from Xdg utilities, and write to it as well to set the users set 'Desktop' folder.
 Add ui to allow this.

-- [x] Set Icon and image in notifications, set name of the App as Desktop Icons
+- [x] Set Icon and image in notifications, set name of the App as Desktop Icons.

+- [x] Move to Adw.AlertDialog - better display of error messages.

+- [x] Modernize emblems- allow multiple emblems, user newer Gnome Files theme.

+- [x] Show a lock emblem for encrypted pdf, zip, 7z files.

 **FIXES**